Information You Need Before You Apply

 If you were fired, the UIA will consider the reason you were fired when determining your eligibility.
 Give the reason your employer gave you for firing you, even if you disagree with it.
 You will have a chance to explain if you disagree with the reason for your firing.
 Giving a reason that is different than your employer’s may lead to a finding of fraud, which may bring penalties.
 It is important to tell the truth, even if it’s not pleasant.

-Intoxication at work
+Intoxication or drug use at work

 Excessive attendance violations

-Falsifying company documents and
+Falsifying company documents

-Other conduct that is intentionally detrimental conduct towards the employer.
+Other conduct that is intentionally detrimental conduct towards the employer

 If you were fired for poor performance, you may still be eligible for benefits.
 Generally, being fired for not being good enough at your job does not disqualify you.